zarroboogs/p4u2modtools/README.md

     ``` powershell
     cd extract\
-    eboot-extract-toc.ps1 boot.elf bddata-toc.txt
+    eboot-extract-toc.ps1 boot.elf bddata-toc-full.txt
     ```

+3. Remove file entries for files containing `_appendidlist` in their names (this was discovered using trial and error):

+    ``` powershell
+    gc bddata-toc-full.txt | ? { $_ -notmatch "_appendidlist" } > bddata-toc.txt
+    ```

-3. Rename the extracted file according to the table of contents:
+4. Rename the extracted file according to the table of contents:

     ``` powershell
     cd extract\